-I’m trying to get back to the deeper things, to save my marriage, my family, my ministry,
+I’m trying to get back to the deeper things, my marriage, my family, my ministry,

 my life.
 With all the wonderful things technology has done, it’s also created a